 What happens however when that harmony is brought into question.
-I am sure that the powers that be, greater minds allegedly then yours and mine truly belive that if we are all interdependent on each other then harmony will be maintained.
+I am sure that the powers that be, greater minds allegedly than yours and mine truly believe that if we are all interdependent on each other then harmony will be maintained.

 As we have seen recently, that isn’t how human beings react.
 Instead, when one country becomes reliant on another for energy supply, defence, food etc. then that leaves one country at the mercy of another.
 Blackmail within international politics has become more common place, from France threatening to turn off Jerseys electricity during the post Brexit fishing dispute, to German and Italian reliance on Russian gas.

 For a country to be independent & Sovereign, it needs to be able to maintain it’s own essential services.
 In the UK’s case this means, energy supply and indeed ownership.
 Since the 1980’s we have privatised our energy providers and infrastructure, we have the Chinese (CGN) & French (EDF) building or running nuclear plants already.